r0llingclouds/insights/reference/examples.md

 # Examples

+> These examples use the **natural-language agent** (quoted query).
+By default it runs in **safe mode** (no ingestion).
+> Add `--yes` to allow the agent to ingest automatically when needed.

 ## EASY
 ### Ask about a YouTube video
-uv run insights --app-dir "$INSIGHTS_APP_DIR" "ask https://www.youtube.com/watch?v=zPMPqzjM0Fw what is this about?"
+uv run insights --app-dir "$INSIGHTS_APP_DIR" --yes "ask https://www.youtube.com/watch?v=zPMPqzjM0Fw what is this about?"

 ### Ingest a URL
-uv run insights --app-dir "$INSIGHTS_APP_DIR" "ingest https://www.youtube.com/watch?v=zPMPqzjM0Fw"
+uv run insights --app-dir "$INSIGHTS_APP_DIR" --yes "ingest https://www.youtube.com/watch?v=zPMPqzjM0Fw"

 ### Start chat on a source
 uv run insights --app-dir "$INSIGHTS_APP_DIR" "chat https://www.youtube.com/watch?v=zPMPqzjM0Fw"